 Any home improvement project should leave you feeling better about your property but getting on board with this 2019 trend means making an effort to turn your home into somewhere holiday-worthy both inside and out.

 Buy comfortable garden furniture in which you want to spend time sitting on a long summer evening, invest in beautiful garden plants and consider colours and furniture that will make your interior more relaxing and less stressful.
-You could even go one step further, picking out a beautiful conservatory to bring your home and garden together, or opening up your lounge with new patio doors.
+You could even go one step further, picking out a beautiful conservatory from a wide range of Nottingham made conservatories to bring your home and garden together, or opening up your lounge with new patio doors.

 3. Multicultural inspiration